A-Novokshanov/FarmSim/README.md

 This game relies on the JFoenix library and SQLite JDBC.
 This will require you to download the JFoenix jar, which can be downloaded at https://github.com/jfoenixadmin/JFoenix

+Add this JFoenix jar file as a library in the project structure.

-Setup of the SQLite Database will require the jar file for:
+Setup of the SQLite Database will require the jar file for: https://github.com/xerial/sqlite-jdbc/releases Install "sqlite-jdbc-3.32.3.2.jar"

+Add this jar file as a library in project structure.

 1. In the Database tool window (View | Tool Windows | Database), click the Data Source Properties icon The Data Source Properties icon.